 Downloads

-Linking to a download won’t reduce the Web page load time but could ruin your visitor’s day if they click on it and aren’t expecting the download.
-Don’t forget to make the PDF document accessible before linking to it.
+Linking to a download won’t effect your webpage load time but could ruin your visitor’s day if they click on the link to the download and aren’t expecting the download.
+Make sure you have compressed the file and don’t forget to make the document accessible before linking to it.

 Be courteous and make sure people know what they’re getting themselves into.
 Make sure links to downloads clearly state the file size and type.
 Some people may be on a bad connection, a cell phone or in any other situation where trying to download some mega file could really mess them up — even crash their device.